NewsLocal NewsIn Your NeighborhoodCorpus Christi

 Explanation: new water restrictions only limit outdoor use, not in-home water

-City of C.C. moving closer to Stage 3 Water Restrictions
+City of C.C. could initiate Stage 3 Water Restrictions in mid-December

 Posted